 The behavioral science of stress and coping

-Though these emotions initially evolved to help us avoid predators, they are still very relevant today to help us avoid getting hurt in new, modern ways, like recoiling when someone invades our social distancing bubble.
-In order to counteract stress, we often engage in coping, a form of emotional regulation where we seek out things that help us feel more positively.
+Though these emotions initially evolved to help us avoid predators, they are still very relevant today so we can avoid getting hurt in new, modern ways (like recoiling when someone invades our social distancing bubble).

 Using consumer psychology to serve basic human needs